Kurnool: Palaeolithic era

-The Ketavaram rock paintings from the Paleolithic era and are (18 kilometres from Kurnool).
+The Ketavaram rock paintings from the Palaeolithic era and are 18 kilometres from Kurnool.
+Also the Jurreru Valley, Katavani Kunta and Yaganti in Kurnool District have some important rock art and paintings in the vicinity that may be dated from 35,000 to 40,000 years ago.

-Also the Jurreru Valley, Katavani Kunta and Yaganti in Kurnool District have some important rock art and paintings in the vicinity, may be dated from 35,000 to 40,000 years ago.
+Ashoka's rock edicts were inscribed in the 3rd century BCE.
+The inscription is in Prakrit language and Brahmi script.
+Both the major and minor edits are found at Erragudi (also called the Yerragudi or Jonnagiri site).
+These are among the oldest discovered inscriptions in India.
+The site is close to the Andhra-Karnataka border, in Kurnool district.
+It is an ASI protected site under Indian law.

 Belum Caves are geologically and historically important caves in the district.
 There are indications that Jain and Buddhist monks were occupying these caves centuries ago.
 Many Buddhists relics were found inside the caves.
-These relics are now housed in Museum at Ananthapur.
-Archaeological survey of India (ASI) found remnants of vessels and other artifacts of pre-Buddhist era and has dated the remnants of vessels found in the caves to 4500 BC.
+These relics are now housed in the Museum at Ananthapur.
+The Archaeological Survey of India (ASI) found remnants of vessels and other artifacts of the pre-Buddhist era and has dated the remnants of vessels found in the caves to 4500 BC.